-Fresh berries - strawberries, raspberries, blackberries, blueberries - are delicious but can each leave stains that can be tough to remove.
-The staining is caused by tannin, a plant component that often shows as a strong color in the fruit of a plant.
-The fruits can even be used to create natural dyes for yarn or fabrics but are not always the best look down the front of your favorite shirt.
+Strawberries, raspberries, cherries, blackberries, cranberries, and blueberries are healthy and delicious but can leave a stain that is tough to remove from fabrics and carpet.
+The tannins in berries is so strong that it can be used to create natural dyes for yarn or fabrics, but that's not always the best look down the front of your favorite shirt.

-If the berry stain lands on a garment that is labeled as dry clean only, remove any solids and blot the area with a white cloth to remove as much of the stain as possible.
-Then as soon as possible head to your dry cleaner and point out and identify the stain to a professional cleaner.
+If the item is labeled as dry-clean-only, remove any solids and blot the area with a white paper towel or cloth to remove as much of the stain as possible.
+Then as soon as possible, head to your dry cleaner and point out and identify the stain to a professional cleaner.